tsalb/feature-flag-designs/README.md

 Imagine a custom permission being toggled that will show the user an entire new suite of fields to data enter - no more binding to page layouts and/or record types!

-In the scratch org, navigate to any Account record and see the following:
+In the scratch org, navigate to the default `Sales` app and any `Account` record and see the following:

 ![account-record](/readme-images/account-one.png?raw=true)